-1. POWER: Connects to the power cord and houses fuses.

-2. KEYBOARD: Connects to Frye external keyboard.

-3. MODULE 1&2 Connects to Frye peripheral devices - 8050, 8060 & 8120 at a time.

-Sound Chambers, Chamber Remote Module and/or Probe Remote Module.
-Only one sound chamber can be connected will flash whether or not a computer is connected.
+- 1. POWER: Connects to the power cord and houses fuses. - 2.
+KEYBOARD: Connects to Frye external keyboard. - 3.
+MODULE 1&2 Connects to Frye peripheral devices 8050, 8060 & 8120 Sound Chambers, Chamber Remote Module and/or Probe Remote Module.
+Only one sound chamber can be connected at a time. - 4.
+RS232 LEDs: The red LED indicates the analyzer is sending a poll.
+This will flash whether or not a computer is connected.
 The green LED indicates the analyzer is receiving a command from a connected computer.